jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

          log(eigen_centrality.vector + 1)
                             -1.69954

-Interestingly, an increase in rating was associated with a 15% increase in the salesrank.
+Interestingly, 1% increase in rating was associated with a 15% increase in the salesrank while one unit increase in the average neighborhood rating can reduce the salesrank by ~2.7%.
 This indicated that having higher ranking did not mean that the book would have more sales.
-Rather, the number of reviews was found to be more relevant to increase the sales (or reduce the salesrank).
+Rather, <b>having highly rated books surrounding a particular book and the number of reviews were found to be more relevant to increase the sales (or reduce the salesrank)</b>.
 Based on the above, every 1% increase in the number of reviews, the salesrank was estimated to decrease by 44%.
-Although having a small effect, in degree did play a role in the estimated decrease of salesrank.
-This indicated that the more the book is linked-to by other books, there would be a demand spillover.
+Although having a small effect, in degree and betweeness did play a role in the estimated decrease of salesrank.
+This indicated that <b>the more the book is linked-to by other books and the more other books a particular book connects, there would be a demand spillover to this particular book</b>.
+Lastly, <b>if a book is surrounded by lower sales books, that particular book is estimated to have a lower sales as well</b> (this was estimated from the average neighborhood salesrank).

 # Conclusion